BrigitteHx/BrigitteHx/README.md

 Welcome to the profile of a developer with a passion for continuous learning and a dream of growing into cyber security.
 I love exploring new technologies and enhancing my skills every day.
-Welcome to my journey! :)
+Join me on my journey! :)

 <br>

 ----------------------------------------